appsembler/sultan/README.md

 ## Errors
 Errors are possible all the time.
 If an error's fired while executing commands from this toolkit it is recommended to do a little bit more debugging.
 While this might be an issue with the tool, we just want you to make sure that have everything correct set up in place:
-* Run make environment.debug and check if all of your environment variables hold the correct values.
+* Run make config.debug and check if all of your environment variables hold the correct values.
 * Toggle the verbosity settings (`VERBOSITY`, and `SHELL_OUTPUT`) in your env file.
 Follow instructions in the comments above  of them for more details.
 * Check our [Wiki](https://github.com/appsembler/sultan/wiki) page for a detailed documentation on the configuration process.